169 Marlborough

 In December of 1947, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into five apartments.
 The Jacobses lived in one of the apartments.
 They previously had lived briefly at 31 Commonwealth, as lodgers, and before that in Pennsylvania.

-On April 12, 1949, 169 Marlborough was acquired from the Jacobses by Margaret Jacobs’s mother, Margaret H. (Dunn) Spencer Bottomly, the widow of Arthur C. Spencer, a lawyer, who had died in January of 1909, and of Robert J. Bottomly, also a lawyer, who had died in November of 1948.
+On April 12, 1949, 169 Marlborough was acquired from the Jacobses by Margaret Jacobs’s mother, Margaret H. (Dunn) Spencer Bottomly, the widow of Arthur C. Spencer, a lawyer, and of Robert James Bottomly, also a lawyer, who had died in November of 1948.
 Prior to his death, the Bottomlys had lived in an apartment at 370 Beacon.
-The Jacobses moved from 169 Marlborough and by the early 1950s were living in Waban.
+The Jacobses moved from 169 Marlborough and were living in Natick at the time of the 1950 US Census.

 Margaret Bottomly continued to live at 169 Marlborough until her death in August of 1971.